m-zakeri/Compilers/docs/lectures/README.md

 <img src="../pictures/compiler-readme.jpg" height="300" width="1200" />

-Welcome to the repository for the Compiler Design Course Pamphlets! 🎉
+Welcome to our online pamphlets for the Compiler Design Course! 🎉

 This repository contains a collection of pamphlets that I've created to help others understand some of the fundamental concepts in compiler design.
 I've taken the time to edit and rewrite these pamphlets in a more friendly and engaging way, making them easier to understand and more approachable to beginners. 📝